vpowar/Catena4551/README.md

 #### Software
 Install Arduino IDE
 ### Installation
 Follow steps [here](https://github.com/mcci-catena/Catena-Sketches/blob/master/catena4450m101_sensor/README.md) for installing and setting up Catena Boards.
-It is advisable to visit: https://github.com/mcci-catena/Catena-Sketches and https://github.com/mcci-catena/Catena-Sketches/blob/master/catena4450m101_sensor/README.md before you proceed any further with this document and code structure. **This repository consists is based on top of the code developed by MCCI and is only an *extension/ modification* of base code.**
+It is advisable to visit: https://github.com/mcci-catena/Catena-Sketches and https://github.com/mcci-catena/Catena-Sketches/blob/master/catena4450m101_sensor/README.md before you proceed any further with this document and code structure. **This repository contents are based on top of the code developed by MCCI and is only an *extension/ modification* of skeleton code.**

 ## Uploading Code
 Follow the steps before to upload the code to the boards.
 The feather and catena stack has easy interface of code